-There are about 20 million refugees in camps throughout the world.
-This figure does not include those internally displaced inside their own nations, nor those seeking asylum.
+There are more than 60-million-plus refugees and displaced people throughout the world.
 According to the UN High Commissioner for Refugees (UNHCR), one in every 122 of our fellow humans is now a refugee, internally displaced, or seeking asylum.

 If this number were the population of a country, the UNHCR reports, it would be the world’s 24th biggest nation.
 Most heartbreakingly, half of the world’s refugees are children.

 It is time to act.
-The World Taekwondo Federation, which administers the Olympic sport globally, is doing just that.
+World Taekwondo (WT), which administers the Olympic sport globally, is doing just that.
 We have helped establish the Taekwondo Humanitarian Foundation (THF) in April 2016 in Lausanne, Switzerland.

 Its mandate is to deploy taekwondo coaches to refugee camps worldwide, bringing the benefits of fitness, sport, self-defense, self-belief, and self-respect to those who need it most.
 Taekwondo is an economical, easily deployed deliverable that can help raise the quality of life for refugees in camps worldwide, both children and adults.

-As an International Federation of the International Olympic Committee, the WTF is fulfilling its social responsibility.
+As an International Federation of the International Olympic Committee, WT is fulfilling its social responsibility.
 And our sport has precedents for helping people overcome adversity.